 Sweden: Javi Musik

 Taiwan: Golden Bamboo, Albest Musical Instruments Co., Ltd.United Kingdom: Bill Lewington Music

 About the Légère Synthetic Bassoon Reed

 Like our single reeds, Légère bassoon reeds have all the depth and warmth that elite players demand.
-Because they are made from our specially prepared synthetic material, the deliver all the advantages of a traditional Légère reed: consistency, durability and an instant response.
+Because they are made from our specially prepared synthetic material, they deliver all the advantages of a traditional Légère reed; consistency, durability and an instant response.